jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 we should try going two frets in either direction and see what happens.

-And a trick for blending in with other musicians: differences in tuning and intonation between instruments can be covered with "vibrato".
+And a trick for blending in with other musicians: differences in tuning and intonation between instruments can sometimes be covered with *vibrato*.
 A note doesn’t have to be perfectly in tune if it is passing back and forth (vibrating) through the perfect pitch.